The People of the Book and the Hierarchy of Discrimination

-In August 2014, IS launched a violent campaign against Yezidis in northern Iraq, summarily executing hundreds of them and abducting and enslaving scores of Yezidi women.
-Some 50,000 Yezidis fled to Mount Sinjar, where they became trapped without food or water.
+In August 2014, IS launched a violent campaign against Yezidis in northern Iraq, summarily executing thousands of them and abducting and enslaving scores of Yezidi women and girls.
+While thousands of Yezidis fled into the Kurdistan region of Iraq, some 50,000 Yezidis fled to Mount Sinjar, where they became trapped without food or water.
 The Islamic State laid siege until US airstrikes and Syrian Kurdish Peshmerga fighters finally opened up an evacuation route.

 Although Christianity has its origins in the Middle East, Christians today make up less than 5 percent of the region’s population.
 In Iraq, they constitute less than one percent of the population but are the largest non-Muslim minority in the country.
 Many Christians have fled the country in recent years.
 In 2003 there were 1.5 million Christians in Iraq (external link); that number had been more than halved by 2008, and is less than half again that today.